-I started off with Data Science in 2016 as a result of my curiosity of how apps like Amazon, Spotify and Netflix showed recommendations to the users.
+I started off with Data Science Course in 2016 as a result of my curiosity about how apps like Amazon, Spotify and Netflix showed recommendations to the users.
 What captivated my attention there was the relevance of those recommendations to the users.

 Clearly, there had to be excellent algorithms running in the background capturing all the actions a user did to reach a particular product, the order history, the location and various other parameters that guide a user to go and purchase a commodity; combine them all in a certain way and generate the recommendations for the users.